sapics/ip-location-db/tools/README.tpl.md

 There are 3 types of IP database in this repository: `country`, `city` and `asn` files.
 All have their own standard format.

-To ensure you are using accurate data, we will immediately transition our distribution method.
-Updates via npm are now deprecated and will stop.
-Please update your download URLs and scripts to fetch the latest data directly from GitHub Releases.

 ### Country

 ${format-country-csv}